 How melanoma is diagnosed

+If you have a suspected melanoma, you should be seen within a couple of weeks by a dermatologist.
 Your appointment will probably be at a skin clinic or at a pigmented lesion clinic (a special clinic for diagnosing melanomas early).
 Some people may see a plastic surgeon rather than a dermatologist.
-They are also experienced in treating melanoma.
+They are also experienced in melanoma.

 The specialist will examine your mole and ask you questions about how long you’ve had it and any changes you’ve noticed.
 They usually also examine the rest of your skin to see if you have any other unusual moles.

-Removing the mole (excision biopsy)
+Having your mole removed (excision biopsy)

 Back to top